echeran/smile-of-murugan/webbook/chapter10.md

 royal drummers, and priests for Paraiyas.
 Ma. *vaḷḷuvaṉ* a priest of the Parayas, a low-caste sage, a caste of slaves.

-Almost every religious group in India has claimed the *Tirukkuṛaļ* for itself, including the Christians.
+Almost every religious group in India has claimed the *Tirukkuṟaļ* for itself, including the Christians.
 G. U. Pope sees the poet as an eclectic, who came, in Mayilāpur, into contact with Christian teachers (like Pantaenus of Alexandria), “imbibing Christian ideas,